 As the perfect way to end the NFL’s Week 1 schedule, the Las Vegas Raiders upset the Baltimore Ravens as home underdogs.
 The books cleaned up with nine of 16 underdogs winning their game straight-up.
 All told, 12 teams closing as underdogs covered the spread.

-With Arizona sports betting going live on Sept.
+With Arizona sportsbooks going live on Sept.
 9, there are now 26 of the 50 US states offering legal betting on sports in some form.
 Connecticut sportsbooks, Louisiana sportsbooks, and Maryland sportsbooks are working their way through the regulatory process.

-Two new major markets would be New York sports betting and Florida sports betting.
+Two new major markets would be New York sportsbooks and Florida sportsbooks.
 Each one is making a strong push to go live by the end of the year.
 The big surge in current betting volume is being driven in states with legal sports betting online.

 In certain key markets, more than 90% of the betting handle is being booked through mobile sportsbook apps.
 Overall, industry experts have predicted that more than $20 billion will be wagered on football this season.